NelsonDane/auto-rsa/README.md

 1. Clone the repo and cd into it
 2. Create a `.env` file for your brokerage variables, and add your bot using `DISCORD_TOKEN` and `DISCORD_CHANNEL`
 3. Just run `docker run --env-file ./.env -it --restart unless-stopped --name rsa nelsondane/auto-rsa`
-4. The bot should appear online (You can also do `!ping`.
+4. The bot should appear online (You can also do `!ping`).
 Once bot is working, just enter CTRL-p then CTRL-q to exit gracefully, letting the bot run in the background.
-See below for command explanation).
+See below for command explanation.

 ### Always Running Python Script
 Make sure python3-pip is installed